Dynamic Convolution for 3D Point Cloud Instance Segmentation: Introduction

 \section{Introduction}

 }

-\IEEEPARstart{I}{nstance} segmentation is a fundamental vision task which has a wide range of downstream applications.
-It is significantly more challenging than semantic segmentation because it requires identifying every individual instance of a class, and the visible extent of each.
-The information recovered has proven invaluable for scene understanding, and other high-level tasks in computer vision.
-With the increasing availability of various 3D sensors, such as LiDAR and structured light scanners, the direct analysis of 3D data is drawing increasing attention for its numerous promising applications, including autonomous driving \cite{shi2019pointrcnn, shi2020part, shi2020pv, yang2019std, Shi_2020_CVPR}, and virtual reality \cite{Li_cvpr_frodo, lin2019photometric, sun_pix3d, Mescheder2019CVPR, Peng2020ECCV}.
-Although significant advances have been made for instance segmentation in the 2D image domain \cite{he2018maskrcnn, chen2020cascade, chen2020blendmask, tian2020conditional}, the corresponding problem in 3D point clouds has proven far more challenging, due to the inherent irregularity and sparsity of the data, but also the fact that there are 6 Degrees-of-Freedom (DoF) in every instance position estimate.
-Direct extension of 2D image-based methods to 3D point clouds has repeatedly proven ineffective as a result.
-By way of example, Mask R-CNN \cite{he2018maskrcnn}, which has shown great success in the 2D domain, performs poorly when directly applied in 3D~\cite{hou20193dsis}.
+\IEEEPARstart{I}{nstance} segmentation is significantly more challenging than semantic segmentation because it requires identifying every individual instance of a class, and the visible extent of each.
+The information recovered has proven invaluable for scene understanding, however.
+With the easy availability of various 3D sensors, such as LiDAR and laser scanner, 3D understanding is drawing increasing attention for its numerous promising applications, such as autonomous driving \cite{shi2019pointrcnn, shi2020part, shi2020pv, yang2019std, Shi_2020_CVPR}, virtual reality \cite{Li_cvpr_frodo, lin2019photometric, sun_pix3d, Mescheder2019CVPR, Peng2020ECCV}, to name a few.
+Although significant advances have been made in the 2D image domain \cite{he2018maskrcnn, chen2020cascade, chen2020blendmask, tian2020conditional}, the counterpart in 3D point cloud has proven far more challenging, due to the inherent irregularity, sparsity of the data, and larger searching space of 6 Degrees-of-Freedom (DoF).
+Directly extending the methods from 2D image to 3D point cloud might lead to inferior performance.
+By way of example, Mask R-CNN \cite{he2018maskrcnn}, which has shown great success in the 2D domain, performs poorly when directly utilized in the 3D applications \cite{hou20193dsis}.